 Despite the devastation caused by rolling lockdowns, an anomaly in the data tells another story.
-Not only did business applications in the US surge toward the end of 2020, the third quarter shattered records, exceeding the next highest quarter of the past decade by 48%.
+Not only did business applications in the US surge toward the end of 2020, but the third quarter also shattered records, exceeding the next highest quarter of the past decade by 48%.

 An abrupt change in consumer habits had met a rapidly growing industry—and the opportunities that followed explain at least some of the recent enthusiasm for entrepreneurship.
 Online stores pivoted and sprung up anew to address the gaps caused by lockdowns and isolation.
 Think subscription basics, home fitness solutions, and balcony gardening kits.
 “People have reoriented what’s important to them,” says Dr. Elspeth Murray, Associate Dean at Queen’s University in Ontario, Canada.
 “And there are lots of new business opportunities out there as we speak.”

 There’s this explosion of new technology, creator tools, and democratization in entrepreneurship—you see change everywhere.

 But other theories have emerged.
 Satish Kanwar, VP of Product at Shopify, submits that trust plays an important role.
 “People had made a fulsome switch in their mind from trusting that everything they thought would always be there will continue to be there tomorrow,” he says.
 The status quo has been interrupted not just by the pandemic, but also by a slow generational erosion of trust in systems.
 From this, entrepreneurial spirit is sparked in those looking to take their futures into their own hands.

 “There’s this explosion of new technology, creator tools, and democratization in entrepreneurship—you see change everywhere,” says Satish.
 The means to pursue entrepreneurship have finally caught up with the desire to do so.